learn-co-curriculum/react-hooks-redux-create-store/README.md

 new store's reducer as `reducer`.
 When an action is dispatched, it calls the reducer that we passed through when creating the store.

-## Summary
+## Conclusion

-With this set up, we've got a fully functional `store`, that encapsulates our state and provides a controlled way to write (`dispatch`) and retrieve (`getState`) information.
+With this set up, we've got a fully functional `store` that encapsulates our state and provides a controlled way to write (`dispatch`) and retrieve (`getState`) information.